-IP TAKE: The foundation is particularly interested in innovative approaches that will result in a "transition from a system that manages quality and supply in isolation with a more powerful, integrated paradigm."
-It does not, however, accept unsolicited proposals, so you should work with the foundation first if you are interested in its funds.
+IP TAKE: The foundation prioritizes innovative approaches that will result in a "transition from a system that manages quality and supply in isolation with a more powerful, integrated paradigm."
+It does not, however, accept unsolicited proposals.

 PROFILE: Established in 2006, the Pisces Foundation was founded by Bob and Elizabeth “Randi” Fisher to help solve the United States' natural resource challenges.
 Pisces works to "advance strategic solutions to natural resource challenges and prepare the next generation by supporting environmental education."
 It hopes to create "durable change" by empowering a new generation of scientists, engaged citizens, and environmental leaders.
 It invests in three programs: environmental education, water resources, and climate and energy.

 Believing climate change will further degrade current water-related issues, the Pisces Foundation manages a water resources program.
 It seeks to respond to water-related challenges by transitioning from "a system that manages quality and supply in isolation with a more powerful, integrated paradigm.
 This new, modern approach will place water at the center of community—leveraging it to green communities, support nature, and sustain farms and business."
 The program invests in strategically designed parks that absorb and filter water, stormwater, and runoff.
 Past grantees include Environment America Research, the NRDC, and Policy Center and Conservation International among many others.